MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Invoke-ComplianceSecurityFilterAction.md

 ```

 ### -EmailAddress
-The EmailAddress parameter specifies the email address of the affected user mailbox.
+The EmailAddress parameter specifies the the affected user mailbox.
+You can use any value that uniquely identifies the mailbox.
+For example:

+- Name
+- Distinguished name (DN)
+- Email address
+- GUID

+If the value contains spaces, enclose the value in quotation marks.

 ```yaml
 Type: String